dclement1/Higher-Education---Demographics/README.md

 # Abstract

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project will use data from the Integrated Postsecondary Education Data System (IPEDS), and cross reference it with a G.I.S.
-Data layer which contains US Census Bureau 2010 Census Block Groups for the State of Florida with selected fields from the 2009-2013 American Community Survey (ACS).
-With these data sets we intend to perform analysis to determine if there are any trends or correlations we can identify.
-Some possible questions we could look at are and graduation rates as well as tuition costs compared to various demographics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project will use data from the Integrated Postsecondary Education Data System (IPEDS).
+With this data set we intend to perform analysis to determine if there are any trends or correlations become evident.
+Some possible questions we could look at are and graduation rates as well as teacher salaries, compared to various demographics.

 # Data Transparency and Manipulations